 TREEN means literally “made of tree” i.e. wooden.
 This usage survives in the word ‘treenail’, a hardwood pin used to fasten other timbers together - most usually now in shipbuilding but also in some building joinery.
 Treen nowadays tends to mean anything made of wood which cannot be easily classified as furniture, or joinery, etc. What for example is in the dish?
 Not cabinet making.
 Not carpentry.
 Just a load of balls!
 Treen in fact.

 Much of my turning used GREEN or un-seasoned, wet timber.
 Some was so wet that the resulting bowls, when first turned, were still heavier than water.
 Bowls turned green change shape and distort as they dry.
 Having started more or less round and ‘level’ they end up oval and wrinkly when dry.
 After drying, the bottoms are planed so the bowls sit flat without rocking.
 Good bowls don't rock ’n’ roll.
-For more details on the whole sorry saga and a step by step guide on ‘How To Turn A Bowl From Green Wood’ see ‘What Became of Kilvert's Pips’.
-And if you think it is a load of rubbish you are not alone!
-Anything I make from sycamore is made using dry timber so distortion will be minimal.
+For more details on the whole sorry saga and a step by step guide on ‘How To Turn A Bowl From Green Wood’ see ‘What Became of Kilvert's Pips.’
+And if you think that is a load of rubbish you are not alone!
+Anything I make from sycamore is made using kiln-dried timber so distortion will be minimal to none at all.